NVIDIA/NeMo-Aligner/docs/user-guide/draftp.rst

 DRaFT+ Training
 ###############

-To launch reward model training, you must have checkpoints for `UNet <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/unet>`__ and
+To start reward model training, you need checkpoints for both the `UNet <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/unet>`__ and
-`VAE <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/vae>`__ of a trained Stable Diffusion model and a checkpoint for the Reward Model.
+`VAE <https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/vae>`__ components of a trained Stable Diffusion model, as well as a checkpoint for the Reward Model.

 .. tab-set::